paulrosen/abcjs/README.md

 The current plan is to continue doing bug fixes and minor features to the 6.x.x branch, but version 7 is already in planning.

+There are some minor features that will still be added to the version 6 branch, along with fixing transposition.

 ## Informal roadmap for version 7.0.0

 There will be some architecture changes which will go in a 7.0.0 release: